JRainey80/Resume/README.md

 # Resume
-An azure storage web hosted version of my resume
+An azure storage web hosted version of my resume.